katajakasa/Utuputki2/README.md

 ## 2. Requirements

+For help with configuring mysql, rabbitmq, and (optionally) nginx see sections 3.2,  3.3 and 3.4.

 #### 2.1.
 Debian/Ubuntu

 1. `sudo apt-get install npm python2.7-dev python-pip python-virtualenv rabbitmq-server`.
 Also install an SQL server of your choice (mysql and sqlite3 tested).
 A proper SQL server (like MySQL) is absolutely preferred!
 For help with RabbitMQ configuration, see below.